MannLabs/alphatims/README.md

 * **GUI does not open.** In some cases this can be simply because of using an incompatible (default) browser.
 AlphaTims has been tested with Google Chrome and Mozilla Firefox.
 Windows IE and Windows Edge compatibility is not guaranteed.
 * **When older Bruker files need to be processed as well,** the [legacy dependencies](requirements/requirements_legacy.txt) are also needed.
 However, note that this requires [Microsoft Visual C++](https://visualstudio.microsoft.com/visual-cpp-build-tools) to be manually installed (on Windows machines) prior to AlphaTims installation!
 To include the legacy dependencies, install AlphaTims with `pip install "alphatims[legacy]"` or `pip install "alphatims[legacy]" --upgrade` if already pre-installed.
 * **When installed through `pip`, the GUI cannot be started.** Make sure you install AlphaTims with `pip install "alphatims[plotting-stable]"` to include the GUI with stable dependancies.
 If this was done and it still fails to run the GUI, a possible fix might be to run `pip install panel==0.10.3` after AlphaTims was installed.
+* **Some external libraries are missing.** On some OS, there might be libraries missing.
+As an exmaple, the following error message might pop up: `OSError: libgomp.so.1: cannot open shared object file: No such file or directory`.
+This can be solved by installing those manually, e.g. on Linux: `apt-get install libgomp1`.

 ---
 ## How it works